ToxicRainStudios/RainEngine/README.md

 * Parsing general game information from gameinfo.json files
 * Really basic texture rendering
 * Basic Map Loading
+  * Now with the ability to "layer" textures in maps for more detail
 * A basic "player"
 * Keybinding system
 * Lighting

 ## What's not done:
-* The ability to "layer" textures in maps for more detail
 * More control over the window title
 * UI with configurable
   * Main Menu